 Lottery employees are eligible to participate in the District-sponsored deferred compensation plan (D.C.
 Code 47-3601) created in accordance with Internal Revenue Code Section 457.
-Employees may defer an amount equal to or less than 100% of includible compensation or \$17.5 in 2015 and 2014.
+Employees may defer an amount equal to or less than 100% of includible compensation or \$18 in 2016 and in 2015.
 Maximum annual contribution amounts are determined and set by the Internal Revenue Service (IRS).
 Compensation deferred and income earned is taxable when paid or made available to the participant or beneficiary upon retirement, death, termination, or unforeseeable emergency.
 Contributions are not assets of the Lottery or District, which have no further liability to the plan.